How to do Due Diligence for Whisky Casks

 3. Insurance – Know the different types of insurance that are offered on your cask and what is covered;

-4. Storage – Know the conditions of storage including cost and insurance and the facilities and services offered at the bonded warehouse where your cask is stored.
+4. Storage – Know the conditions of storage including cost and insruance and the facilities and services offered at the bonded warehouse where your cask is stored.

-Drop us a line here if you want to learn more about the transfer of casks and how to be protected.
+Drop us a line here if you’d like to learn more about our processes and how we address some of the above.